Kernel Truncated Regression Representation for Robust Subspace Clustering: Related Work

-Alternatively, linear representation-based approaches assume that each data point could be represented as a linear combination of some points from the intra-subspace.
-Based on this assumption, the linear representation coefficient can be used as a measurement of similarity and has achieved state of the art in subspace clustering~\cite{Elhamifar2013, Liu2013, Lu2012, Peng2016, Xiao2015, Patel2014, Liu2011, Elhamifar2011} since it encodes the global structure of the whole data set into similarity.
+Alternatively, linear representation-based approaches assume that each data point can be represented by a linear combination of some other points from the intra-subspace~\cite{Elhamifar2013, zhen2017under, zhen2020obj}.
+Based on this assumption, the linear representation coefficient is used as a measurement of similarity.
+The linear representation-based approaches have achieved promising performance in subspace clustering~\cite{Elhamifar2013, Liu2013,Peng2016,Liu2011} since they encode the global structure of the data set into the representation coefficient matrix.